nasuni-labs/nasuni-api-utilities/README.md

 This script uses the NMC API to set a quota for the given path on the specified volume.\
 **Required Inputs**: NMC hostname, username, password, volume_guid, path, quota amount, email\
 **Compatibility**: Nasuni 8.0 or higher required\
-**Known Issues**: Quotas cannot be configured for a path that already has a quota configured at a lower level.\
+**Known Issues**: Quotas cannot be configured for a path with a quota configured at a lower level.\
 **Name**: SetQuota.ps1

 ## Update Folder Quota